matheus-vieira/matheus-vieira.github.io/source/_questions_2025_azure/question-26.md

----
 layout: question
-title: What is Azure Cosmos DB?
+title: Which Azure service allows you to manage infrastructure as code using a domain-specific language?
 options:
+- Azure Blueprints
-- Network service
+- Azure DevOps
-- NoSQL database service
-- Virtual machine service
-- Storage account
+- Bicep
+- Azure Resource Graph
-answer: 2
+answer: 3
-explanation: "Azure Cosmos DB is a globally distributed, multi-model NoSQL database service that provides high availability and low latency access to data."
+explanation: "Bicep is a domain-specific language (DSL) for deploying Azure resources declaratively and is designed to simplify the authoring experience compared to JSON-based ARM templates."
+difficulty: medium
 ---